SamuelMallick/stable-dmpc-pwa/README.md

 > This research is part of a project that has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme ([Grant agreement No. 101018826 - CLariNet](https://cordis.europa.eu/project/id/101018826)).

-Copyright (c) 2023 Samuel Mallick.
+Copyright (c) 2024 Samuel Mallick.

-Copyright notice: Technische Universiteit Delft hereby disclaims all copyright interest in the program “stable-dmpc-pwa” (Distributed MPC for PWA Systems Based on Switching ADMM) written by the Author(s).
+Copyright notice: Technische Universiteit Delft hereby disclaims all copyright interest in the program “stable-dmpc-pwa” (Distributed Model Predictive Control for Piecewise Affine Systems Based on Switching ADMM) written by the Author(s).
 Prof. Dr. Ir.
 Fred van Keulen, Dean of 3mE.